Ty-R/site/content/blog/quality-vs-quality-assurance.md

     </div>
     <div style="flex: 1;">
         <strong>Quality Assurance</strong>
-        <p>The process(es) of ensuring quality by testing, monitoring, and refining to generally prevent defects and improve reliability</p>
+        <p>The process of ensuring quality by testing, monitoring, and refining to generally prevent defects and improve reliability</p>
     </div>
 </div>

-Simply put - **Quality** is the end result; **QA** is the process to achieve it.
-This distinction is important when defining what success looks like.
+Simply put - **Quality** is the end result and **QA** is the process to achieve it; this distinction is important when defining what success looks like.

 Here are some metrics that are often tied to quality, but shouldn't be mistaken for quality itself: